 We were lucky to arrive for the mid-October weekend of the annual Montmartre Grape Harvest Festival.
 Held in the shadow of the Sacre Coeur church in the Montmartre district, it’s a fun weekend of wine, food and people watching at it’s best.

 Even if you don’t make it for the festival, it’s a great area to wander around and of course take a peek inside the Sacre Coeur and the views of Paris from the hilltop perch.

 Day 2 – Walking Tour – acclimate yourself to the city the day after you arrive.
 There are tons of great walking tours – some for free (just make sure to tip).
-I chose a free 3.5 hour Wego Walking Tour that began at Notre Dame and ended at the Eiffel Tower.
-Paul, the owner and guide, is full of energy and enthusiasm!
-You won’t go into any sites, but you will get a lay of the land.
+I chose a free 3.5 hour tour that began at Notre Dame and ended at the Eiffel Tower.
+This is a great way to get a lay of the land.

 Lunch – Cafe Constant – near the Eiffel Tower – one of my favorite meals in Paris.

 Head back to the Eiffel Tower if you want to go inside.
 I did not go into the tower because the line was ridiculous.
 Instead, I went back at night when every hour, on the hour, the tower is lit up with a stunning light show.

 If you have your heart set on going inside, remember that this is not on the Museum Pass but if you plan ahead, you can buy tickets online months in advance.
 They sell out quickly.
 If no luck online, you can wait in line.